cadet/CADET-Core/doc/interface/population_balance_model.rst

 The two additional components account for the solute :math:`c` and solubility :math:`c_\text{eq}`.
 *That is, by setting the ``NCOMP`` field, you specify the number of FV cells for the internal coordinate.*

+Note that the first component must be solute :math:`c` and the last component must be the solubility :math:`c_\text{eq}`.

+Example code to configure the PBM can be found in `CADET-reference <https://jugit.fz-juelich.de/IBG-1/ModSim/cadet/cadet-reference/-/blob/crystallization/src/test_cadet_core/crystallization.py?ref_type=heads>`_ .

 Group /input/model/unit_XXX
 ---------------------------